1587/speaking-exam/00-part5.md

 First, in china, the Housing price is too high, buy a house will cost too much money.
 I will have no enough money for education, travel, and take care of my parents.
-(I will be a mortgage/ˈmɔːɡɪdʒ/ slave.)
+I will be a mortgage/ˈmɔːɡɪdʒ/ slave.

-Second, if I change my office to a place far from the house.
+Second, if I my new job far from the house.
 I will spend more time on commute.
+It is inconvenient.

-third, if the neighbors/'nebəz/ are not good, i can't replace them. and I need to maintain the house every year, I also have to pay building taxes/ˈbɪldɪŋ ˈtæksɪz/
+third, I need to maintain the house every year,

-all the above are my opinions.
+I also have to pay building taxes/ˈbɪldɪŋ ˈtæksɪz/ so renting a house is a good choice.

+that is all.
 ```